Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ##### DoctorFactory

 The `DoctorFactory` is a factory class responsible for the `Doctor` instance creation.
-We need to inject the [`DependenciesFactory`](#dependenciesfactory-and-dependenciesconstants) to the `DoctorFactory`, so that the `DoctorFactory` can obtain the instance of `Dependencies` to be used during the `Doctor` instance creation.
+We need to inject the [`DependenciesFactory`](#dependenciesfactory) to the `DoctorFactory`, so that the `DoctorFactory` can obtain the instance of `Dependencies` to be used during the `Doctor` instance creation.

+To create the instance of the `Dependencies` via the `DependenciesFactory`, the `DoctorFactory` should know the path to the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) source file.
+The `DoctorFactory` takes this value from the new `DoctorConstants` class.

 ##### CoolService and CoolServiceCli